ACT COMPASS Assessment Testing and Placement

 Within a week your scores will be forwarded to the Counseling and Academic Advising Center, where you will meet with a member of the advising team to review your scores and select your classes.
 An appointment is not required.
 View advising hours.

-Additional information on COMPASS testing may be obtained from the director of testing at (708) 709-3639.
+Additional information on COMPASS testing may be obtained from the director of Student Success Center and testing at (708) 709-3507.

 Will I be able to re-take the COMPASS Placement Test?